SujalAhrodia/30_Days_Of_Code/README.md

 >Note: Be sure to use precise values for your calculations, or you may end up with an incorrectly rounded result!

 >2.
 Given a roman numeral, convert it to an integer.
 Input is guaranteed to be within the range from 1 to 3999.
+### Day 3
+>1.
+Given an integer, , perform the following conditional actions:
+If  is odd, print Weird
+If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird